heremaps/here-ios-sdk-examples/README.md

 1. In the "General" settings of the App target:
     - Select an eligible provisioning profile or enable "Automatically manage signing".
     - Add NMAKit.xcframework to the "Frameworks, Libraries and Embedded Content" section in Xcode.
-Avoid "Don Not Embed" option.
+Avoid "Do Not Embed" option.
 Otherwise you will get a "dyld: Library not loaded: @rpath/NMAKit.framework/NMAKit" error at runtime.